-This course is designed to give the student working knowledge of traditional and contemporary methods of producing puff pastry, pate a choux, creams, custards, tarts, and mousses.
+Production Pastry Techniques is designed to give the student working knowledge of traditional and contemporary methods of producing puff pastry, pate a choux, creams, custards, tarts, and mousses.
 Fundamentals of production and finishing techniques are introduced.
-Additional lab hours required.

 Prerequisites: BAP 105 with a minimum grade of "C" and Reading Proficiency.